 "For He whom God has sent speaks the words of God; for He gives the Spirit without measure.John 3:34(NASB)

 He draws us closer to Christ and enables us in our prayer life.
-He returns us into fellowship with the Father when we confess our faults and guides us into all truth as we learn of Him.
-He teaches us all things and equips us in the spiritual realm and provides helps and gives us comforts... and He anoints us with His divine power and bestows on us spiritual gifts and graces.
-The Holy Spirit also produces the fruit of the Spirit in the life of all who are walking in spirit and truth; abiding in Christ and following His guidance.. and He also corrects and chastens us when we go astray and the wonderful Spirit of God has become our ever-present help in time of need.
+He returns us into fellowship with the Father when we confess our faults, and guides us into all truth as we learn of Him.
+He teaches us all things, equips us in the spiritual realm, provides help, and gives us comfort... and He anoints us with His divine power and bestows on us spiritual gifts and graces.
+The Holy Spirit also produces the fruit of the Spirit in the life of all who are walking in spirit and truth; abiding in Christ and following His guidance.
+He also corrects and chastens us when we go astray, and the wonderful Spirit of God has become our ever-present help in time of need.

 No wonder John the Baptist rejoiced with exceeding great joy when he was given the privilege of preparing the way of the Lord, and being entrusted with spiritual truths that are now being manifested in the lives of all God's children.